dysinger/kh6e.org/content/test/next.md

 start at 3:30 PM, please show up before 3:00 PM.
 You MUST bring two forms of ID; one MUST be a photo ID.
 We prefer two photo IDs.
 For upgrades, you MUST also bring a copy of your current Amateur license.
-The test fee is $15.00, set by FCC.
+The test fee is $14.00, set by W5YI.
 (Cell phone number on test day is 808-652-0258, for proctor Elaine Albertson AH6TA).
 Please print and mail the completed sign-up form.
 Reserve your seat by noon on the Friday preceding the test date.
 NO WALK-INS.
 Should you have